gsoosk/Pacman-Search/README.md

     Agent P position is 3, 4 and Agent Q position is 8, 4

-**IN** this class, I didn't change map data from string to other data structures like 2d array.
-Because it got more time to find agents and other processes.
+**IN** this class, I didn't convert map data from string to other data structures like 2d array.
+This is because it takes more time to find agents and other processes.

 ## Uninformed Search

 ### Creating Uninformed Pacman World
-In this kind of solution, our world is a little difference from first definition of `PacmanWorld`.
-We should get all feasible actions which every agent can make; therefore, we define a new world for this kind of solution which inherited our first world.
+In this kind of solution, our world is a little different from first definition of `PacmanWorld`.
+We should get all feasible actions in which every agent can make; therefore, we define a new world for this kind of solution which inherited our first world.

-This class has a main method named `get_feasible_actions` which got all agent P and agent Q actions that they can made.
-It uses other methods (like `move` and `check_pos`) to implement this goal.
+This class has a main method named `get_feasible_actions` which gets all agent P and agent Q's actions that they can made.
+It uses other methods (like `move` and `check_pos`) to implement it.

 ```python